khalili-samani/projects/nem_forecasting/README.md

 ## Extending to Other Regions

-The pipeline runs across all 5 NEM regions (NSW1, QLD1, SA1, TAS1, VIC1) automatically from the AEMO data.
-To add real weather for additional regions:
+The pipeline ingests all 5 NEM regions (NSW1, QLD1, SA1, TAS1, VIC1) automatically from the AEMO data.
+To add real weather observations for additional regions:

 1. Find the relevant BOM station and JSON endpoint at [bom.gov.au](https://www.bom.gov.au)
 2. Add an entry to `BOM_STATIONS` in `src/config.py`: